Cookieless Programmatic Advertising: How to Thrive in a Privacy-First World

 4. Optimize Creative & Personalization: Tailor ad messaging and visuals based on cohort attributes, contextual themes, and first-party signals.

-5. Measure Holistically: Combine platform analytics with incrementality testing, media mix modeling, and clean room attribution for a complete performance view.
+5. Measure Holistically: Combine platform analytics with incrementality testing, media mix modeling, and clean room attribution for a complete performance programmatic advertising.

 Several demand-side platforms (DSPs) and ad exchanges have built robust cookieless capabilities.
 Here are five to consider: